h3rald/h3/docs/md/key-concepts.md

 ## Key Concepts

-There are essentially four things you need to know about if you want to use H3.
+There are just a few things you should know about if you want to use H3.

 Oh... and a solid understanding of HTML and JavaScript wouldn't hurt either ;)